-We illustrate the performance of our time-jittered marine acquisition scheme on data generated from the BG compass model using the IWAVE software.
-Two sets of this data, one sampled at the source (and receiver) sampling of 25.0m and the other sampled at the source (and receiver) sampling of 12.5m, are used with $N_s = 129$ shots, $N_r = 129$ receivers and $N_t = 1024$ time samples.
-We recover the conventionally sampled seismic line (from the time-jittered data) via $\ell_1$ minimization using 2D curvelets Kroneckered with 1D wavelets as the sparsifying transform.
-It is well known that seismic data admit sparse representations by curvelets that capture "wavefront sets" efficiently (Smith, 1998; Candès and Demanet, 2005; Candès et al., 2006; Herrmann et al., 2008).
+We illustrate the performance of our time-jittered marine acquisition scheme on a seismic line from the Gulf of Suez.
+Two sets of this data, one sampled at the source (and receiver) sampling of 25.0m and the other sampled at the source (and receiver) sampling of 12.5m, are used with $N_s = 128$ shots, $N_r = 128$ receivers and $N_t = 1024$ time samples.
+We recover the conventionally sampled seismic line (from the time-jittered data) via l_1 minimization using 2D curvelets Kroneckered with 1D wavelets as the sparsifying transform (seismic data admit sparse representations by curvelets that capture "wavefront sets" efficiently (Smith, 1998; Candès and Demanet, 2005; Candès et al., 2006; Herrmann et al., 2008)).

-For the data with the source sampling of 25.0m, Fig. 3(a) displays 20 seconds of the jittered data volume where the regular coarse 50.0m grid is jittered using our jitter undersampling scheme (Fig. 1) resulting in overlapping shot records.
-The sparsity-promoting recovery results in a SNR of 23.6dB, effectively deblending the jittered data and interpolating it to the finer 25.0m grid.
+For the data with the source sampling of 25.0m, Fig. 3(a) displays 40 seconds of the jittered data volume where the regular coarse 50.0m grid is jittered using our jitter undersampling scheme (Fig. 1) resulting in overlapping shot records.
+The sparsity-promoting recovery results in a SNR of 20.5 dB, effectively deblending the jittered data and interpolating it to the finer 25.0m grid.
 Fig. 3(b) and 3(c) show one shot gather of the recovered seismic line and the corresponding residual, respectively.
-Similarly, for the data with the source sampling of 12.5m, jittering the 50.0m grid results in a 4-time undersampled jittered data volume, 20 seconds of which are shown in Fig. 3(d).
-One shot gather of the recovered seismic line (recovery of 17.0dB) and the corresponding residual are displayed in Fig. 3(e) and 3(f), respectively.
+Similarly, for the data with the source sampling of 12.5m, jittering the 50.0m grid results in a 4-time undersampled jittered data volume, 40 seconds of which are shown in Fig. 3(d).
+One shot gather of the recovered seismic line (recovery of 14.7 dB) and the corresponding residual are displayed in Fig. 3(e) and 3(f), respectively.
 To demonstrate the effectiveness of our acquisition scheme and recovery algorithm, the displayed shot gathers were deliberately picked from the locations where none of the airguns fired.
-To quantify the cost savings associated with blended acquisition, Berkhout (2008) proposed two performance indicators: survey-time ratio and source-density ratio
+To quantify the cost savings associated with blended acquisition, Berkhout (2008) proposed two performance indicators: